legendarycode3/mastering-html-css-course-exercises/README.md

 Some Benefits Of Media Query: </br>
 > Apply CSS rules conditionally based on screen width or height. </br>
 > Help create responsive layouts for mobile, tablet, and desktop devices. </br>
+> Support conditions like orientation, resolution, and device type. </br>

    Example: <br/>